Thomas Chalmers: Gap creationism

 In 1814 Chalmers lectured on the concept of gap creationism, also known as the "gap theory", and subsequently spread its popularity of this idea which he credited to Episcopius.
 He wrote of Genesis 1:1: "My own opinion, as published in 1814, is that it forms no part of the first day but refers to a period of indefinite antiquity when God created the worlds out of nothing.
 The commencement of the first day's work I hold to be the moving of God's Spirit upon the face of the waters.
 We can allow geology the amplest time ... without infringing even on the literalities of the Mosaic record."

 This form of old Earth creationism posits that the six-day creation, as described in the Book of Genesis, involved literal 24-hour days, but that there was a gap of time between two distinct creations in the first and the second verses of Genesis, explaining many scientific observations, including the age of the Earth.
 Gap creationism differs from day-age creationism (which posits that the "days" of creation were much longer periods - of thousands or millions of years), and from young Earth creationism (which although it agrees concerning the six literal 24-hour days of creation, does not posit any gap of time).

 The "New College", as the Divinity School became known, was a centre of opposition to the Vestiges of the Natural History of Creation (1844).
 Chalmers himself did not mention the work, but indirectly attacked its view of development in writing for the North British Review.

 Family

+Chalmers and his wife, Grace, had six daughters.
 Chalmers' eldest daughter Anne married William Hanna, who wrote a long biography of his father-in-law.
+His second eldest daughter, Elizabeth (Eliza) Mackenzie, travelled to Therapia during the Crimean War to work as a Superintendent of nurses.

 His brother, Charles Chalmers, founded the Merchiston Castle School.
 Charles' son, David (Thomas' nephew) was a noted industrialist and owner of the Cowan & Co. paperworks.